What Is Jackfruit and Should You Eat It?

 Pictured recipe: Barbecue Pulled Jackfruit Sandwiches

-Before using the fruit in his own menus, Richard Landau-chef and co-owner of Philadelphia vegan restaurants Vedge, V Street and Wiz Kid-had heard of its magical abilities to taste like meat.
+Before using the fruit in his own menus, Richard Landau–chef and co-owner of Philadelphia vegan restaurants Vedge, V Street and Wiz Kid–had heard of its magical abilities to taste like meat.
 Landau still doesn't believe that it tastes like meat, but he does believe in its capabilities.
-According to him, the fruit-when savory-tastes similar to artichokes.
+According to him, when fresh jackfruit is used in savory dishes, it tastes similar to artichokes.
 "It's not going to suddenly wean all of these Southern people off of pork," he jokes.

 Even as a chef, Landau sees the fruit as an intimidating animal.
 His recommendation?
 Buy it canned.
 "You can be heroic and make some great Facebook and Instagram pictures if you want to get your own jackfruit from the store and hack it up, but it's a lot of work.
 If you're not comfortable with a knife it can be a little dangerous," he says.
 "It's OK to experiment slowly.
 You don't have to be a cowboy."